-This made me think about how you can play peek-a-boo with babies forever and they’re always surprised when you suddenly reapper.
-So, even if Zoe has stood up and checked the counter just a minute or two ago, but golly, something may have changed and she is pretty convinvec it’s necessary to check it again.
+This made me think about how you can play peek-a-boo with babies forever and they are always surprised when you suddenly reappear.
+So even if Zoe has stood up and checked the counter just a minute or two previously, by golly, something may have changed and she is pretty convinced it’s necessary to check it again.
 To a dog it’s a whole new world each and every minute.
-So one of these minutes, heck who knows, she might be right.
-Installing a glass countertop with see-through panels might help because then the dog could see there’s nothing up there and wouldn’t bother … but I suppose that would be impractical for most people.
+So one of these minutes, who know, she might be right.
+Installing a glass countertop with see-through panels might help because then the dog could see there was nothing up there and wouldn’t bother … but I supposed that would be pretty impractical for most people.

-My conslucion: No matter what your do (rat traps, spray bottles, pennies in a can, a strict clean up policy) counter surfing is still reinforced by that peek-a-boo glimpse (plus, don’t forget, some pretty amazing smells), up over the edge at what my boyfriend likes to call “the realm of the gods” – that strange, flat, infuriating surface just barely out of reach, where the cruel humans daily flaunt before them some of the greatest treasures in the world (ie pancakes, sliced cheese, peanut butter sandwiches, etc).
+My conclusion: No matter what you do (rat traps, spray bottles, pennies in a can, a strict clean up policy) counter surfing is still reinforced by that peek-a-boo glimpse (plus, don’t forget, some pretty amazing smells), up over the edge at what my boyfriend likes to call “the realm of the gods.” – that strange flat, infuriating surface just barely out of reach, where the cruel humans daily flaunt before them some of the greatest treasures in the world (ie pancakes, sliced cheese, peanut butter sandwiches …).

 How is this helpful?
-Well, now that I understand her better I don’t get quite as frustrated anymore, and changing my own perspective about how my dog is behaving really is often half the battle … she’s not trying to be a pest.
+Well, now that I understand her better I don’t get quite as frustrated anymore, and changing my own perspective about how my dog is behaving really is often half the battle.
+She’s not trying to be a pest.
 She’s just a dog living in the moment, constantly tempted by the great mystery above.
-Any self respecting person with a shed of curiosity would do the same.
-If you found a $100 bill in a trash can one day, I dare you to not go check it again.
+Any self-respecting person with a shed of curiosity would do the same.
+If you found a $100 bill in a trash can one day, I dare you to not go check it again the next.

-Oh, and there’s a solution I’ve found.
+Oh, and there is a solution I’ve found.
 It doesn’t eliminate the counter surfing and we still have to keep the kitchen cleaned up, but teaching a solid, default go-to-place is very livable.
 I mean solid.
-Zoe has been so reinforced for being on that bed that it acts like a magnet.
-You can put a bowl of dog food down on the floor and leave the room and she won’t touch it until you get back and release her from her bed.
-Whenever I’m at the counter, or sitting at the table eating a meal, or preparing her dinner, or even opening the fridge … 95% of the time she’s on that bed, because we’ve taught her that being on her bed is a guaranteed way to get paid – maybe not as exciting as a jackpot at Las Vegas – but I have to say that 95% of the time she isn’t counter surfing and that’s very livable.
+Zoe has been so reinforced for being on that bed that is acts like a magnet.
+You can put a bowl of dog food down on the floor and leave the room and she won’t touch it until you back and release her from her bed.
+Whenever I’m at the counter, or sitting at the table eating a meal, or preparing her dinner, or even opening the fridge … 95% of the time she’s on that bed, because we’ve taught her that being on her bed is a guaranteed way to get paid – maybe not as exciting as a jack-pot at Las Vegas – but I have to say that 95% of the time she isn’t counter surfing and that is very liveable.

-So the go-to-bed training DOES work and maybe now you have a bit more insight into WHY your dog feels the need to check a counter he knows is likely to be empty!
+So the go-to-place training DOES work and maybe now you have a bit more insight into WHY your dog feels the need to check a counter he knows is likely empty!

-Of course she could have waited until the dog jumped up and then told her “off” but that doesn’t remove the rewarding feeling of knowing what’s on that counter!
-So she decided to change where her dog’s nose pointed by adding a small toy basket to the floor in her kitchen.
-This keeps the dog’s focus toward the floor.
+Of course she could have waited until the dog jumped up and then told her “off” but that doesn’t remove the rewarding feeling of knowing what’s on that counter.
+Instead, she decided to change where her dog’s nose pointed by adding a small toy basket to the floor in her kitchen.
+This keeps the dog’s nose focused on the floor.

 Dani also says “The basket is still there, and Lovey (now 22 months) has not counter surfed since we started this.
-Even if no one is in the kitchen she gets reinforced for focusing downward instead of upward towards the counters.”
+Even if no one is in the kitchen, she gets reinforced for focusing downward instead of upward toward the counters”